Auto Accident Settlement

 Sadly, a large portion of these boating accidents could be attributed to negligence.
 A whopping 67% of operators involved in fatal accidents had no formal boater education whatsoever.
 Looking just at fatal accidents, nearly a quarter (24%) involved drugs or alcohol.

 The Florida FWC also tracks the number of citations it dispenses annually.
-374 operators were issued a citation for boating under the influence, and 431 were cited with negligent operation of a vessel.
+374 operators were issued a citation for boating under the influence, and 431 were cited for negligent operation of a vessel.
 351 citations were also issued for violations of PWC regulations.

 Determining Liability and Negligence after a Florida Boating Accident